ellemonke/sql-challenge/README.md

 - Titles
 - Salaries

-I used a variety of SQL tools to diagram the table relationships and convert the data to SQL database tables.
+I used a variety of SQL tools to diagram the table relationships and convert the CSV data to SQL database tables.
-From the converted SQL database, I made additional queries.
+From the converted SQL database, I made additional queries and analyses.

 1. I created an ERD (Entity Relationship Diagram) using QuickDBD (https://www.quickdatabasediagrams.com/) to visually indicate the table relationships and data constraints. <br>